 What is Vineyard House?

-Originally a Parochial Institute for nearby St Michael's Church, built in 1883 by George Corson.
+Vineyard House was originally a Parochial Institute for nearby St Michael's Church, built in 1883 by George Corson.

 The Parochial Institute derived from the efforts of the Vicar of St Michael’s Church, the Reverend F J Wood to create a community building.
 The corner stone of the Parochial Institute was laid on 28th July 1883 by The Worshipful The Mayor of Leeds (Edwin Woodhouse).